lite-us/go-common/README.md

 # go-common
-Common Go utilities used by various TRON projects.
+Common Go utilities used by various LITE projects.

 ## Notes

-Use `export TGC_PREFIX=...` to set a common environment variable prefix.
-By default `TGC_`.
+Use `export LGC_PREFIX=...` to set a common environment variable prefix.
+By default `LGC_`.